dortania/OpenCore-Multiboot/Intro/Booting-part.md

 | Easier maintenance (managing bootloaders and boot entries) | ✅ (on most)                                                  | ❌ (only some do, not a standard)                             |
 | OS Support                                                 | ✅                                                            | ✅                                                            |

-Aside from Legacy hardware support (which are rare anyways nowadays), UEFI is the firmware to use when dual booting on newer hardware (2012+).
+Aside from Legacy hardware support (which is rare anyways nowadays), UEFI is the firmware to use when dual booting on newer hardware (2012+).
 But for legacy users, there is also a way to get some UEFI features but only through DUET (will be later discussed).

 # Detecting which firmware you're using